rancher/rancher-docs/docs/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

 |--------------------------|-------------------------------|-------|------|
 | View Monitoring* | [monitoring-ui-view](#monitoring-ui-view)    |    2.4.8+    |  9.4.204+ |

-\* A User bound to the **View Monitoring** Rancher role only has permissions to access external Monitoring UIs if provided links to those UIs.
-In order to access the Monitoring Pane to get those links, the User must be a Project Member of at least one Project.
+\* A user bound to the **View Monitoring** Rancher role with read-only permissions won't have access to Grafana links in the monitoring UI.
+They can still access external Monitoring UIs if provided links to those UIs.
+In order to access the Monitoring Pane to get those links, the user must be a project member of at least one Project.

 ### Differences in 2.5.x